ConsistentCity: Semantic Flow-guided Occupancy DiT for Temporally Consistent Driving Scene Synthesis

 Pipeline of ConsistentCity

-• A comprehensive semantic flow estimation module leveraging sequential BEV semantic maps to model scene dynamics through temporal flow vectors, uncertainty, and classification.
+• A comprehensive semantic flow estimation module that leverages sequential BEV semantic maps to model scene dynamics via temporal flow vectors, uncertainty, and flow semantics.

-• ConsistentCity achieves state-of-the-art performance on both nuScenes image & video generation (FID 8.3, FVD 73.6), and temporal 3D occupancy prediction on nuCraft and OpenOccupancy dataset.
+• State-of-the-art performance on nuScenes image and video generation (FID 8.3, FVD 73.6), and superior temporal 3D occupancy prediction on the nuCraft and OpenOccupancy datasets.

 title={ConsistentCity: Semantic Flow-guided Occupancy DiT for Temporally Consistent Driving Scene Synthesis},